Kishandharan/KishanHTML/README.md

 ## 11c
 Now create the exact same page as before but this has to only work with 5 letter words.

+# Assignment 11 - Permutation (With JS dynamicity)
+## 11a
+Create a web page that generates 4 letter word permutations, exactly like before, but here, dont hard code each permutation.
+Instead, use JS to generate the permutations using for loops.